75 Mind-Blowing Facts You’ll Think Are Made Up (But Aren’t)

 An Australian lake is naturally bubblegum pink

 Australia is full of natural wonders that seem to defy explanation and this is top of the list.
 When seen from above, lake Hillier looks bright, bubblegum pink.
 Up close it takes on a rich fuchsia shade.
 But perhaps the best part is that no one can figure out why.

 Check out these heart-shaped islands and lakes around the world.

 There is an island of garbage in the Pacific Ocean that is twice the size of Texas

 Perhaps the greatest testament to our modern lifestyle is The Great Pacific Garbage Patch, a floating "island" of plastic and trash.
 According to a 2018 study it measured at 600,000 square miles—twice the size of Texas—but is undoubtedly bigger now.

 Continue for more facts about the world's oceans.

 Tom and Jerry were originally named Jasper and Jinx

 The beloved cat and mouse cartoon duo have become so entwined with their names that people automatically associate those names with the animals.
 However, they were originally called Jasper and Jinx and no reason was given for the less-alliterative switcheroo.

-Read on for more weird facts that most people don’t know.
+Next, check out more weird facts that most people don't know.